IBM-DocumentHub/Documentation/documentation en/01 About DocumentHub.md

 # About DocumentHub

 **DocumentHub is a lightweight content management system, which stores the content in GitHub**, in a human friendly format.
-Content can be managed from GitHub UI or any other editor.
+Content can be managed in GitHub or any other external editor.

 DocumentHub is a CMS **tuned for application development**, to help **develop better applications in a shorter time and at lower costs**.